boutell/gradient-field/README.md

 }
 ```

 Next, you can add it to any page as an Editor option.
-In addition to a `label`, you can also add default values through the `def` property with an object composed of three properties, `gradientangle`, `colorone`, and `colortwo`.
-The first takes an integer for the gradient angle.
-These keys take hex colors with alpha and will set the colors that initially populate the picker.
+In addition to a `label`, you can also add default values through the `def` property with an object containing `angle` and `colors` properties. `angle` should be an integer angle in degrees, and `colors` should be an array of valid HTML color strings, like `#ffffff`.
+The color string may optionally include alpha channel as well.
+These set the colors that initially populate the picker.

 ```javascript
 // modules/custom-page/index.js
 ...